 Social media channels are of course an excellent way to reach your target group and to update your followers on the latest news and offers of your brand or product.
 Facebook Messenger and Twitter DM are ideal for quick chat conversations and Instagram DM is also on the rise.
 Next to answering service related questions, this medium also offers opportunities for cross- or upselling and creates the possibility to expose consumers to your newest product or service.

 The fashion sector has embraced social media as an early adaptor and they know how to reach their target group through this channel.
 Chatbots offer the ideal solution for giving advice about, amongst others, a new purchase, like in this example from Hennes & Mauritz:

 We know that the customer journey can start anywhere these days, whether it is online, in a store or on social media.
 Chatbots can help you to quickly provide customers with the information they are looking for.
 Is the chatbot unable to answer the question?
 Then there’s always an employee who can take over!

 Tip 3.
 Make clear agreements to achieve a successful integration

 For a successful integration of your marketing goals in chatbot conversations it is important that marketing and service departments make clear agreements before the chatbot is deployed.
 Both departments need to agree on the areas in which the chatbot will assist.
 For what purposes will the chatbot be used?
 And what information is the virtual assistant allowed to provide and what not?
 If both parties come to an agreement and create a joint goal, there is a greater chance that this goal will be achieved.
-It also helps to schedule interim reviews together.

 If marketing, sales and service all keep the corporate objectives in mind, planning and executing the strategy will be much easier.
 The result: a smooth customer journey where the customer journey is the main priority.
 Success will be guaranteed!